bmcdavid/DotNetStarter/docs/scanning.md

 ---
 # DotNetStarter - Assembly Scanning

-Assembly scanning occurs to discover IStartupModule and ILocatorConfigure modules, but can also be extended with the DiscoverTypesAttribute for assemblies.
+Assembly scanning occurs to discover service registrations (RegistrationAttribute) and IStartupModule/ILocatorConfigure modules, but can also be extended with the DiscoverTypesAttribute for assemblies.

 #### Below is the default for DotNetStarter to discover its needed types: